All Episodes

 Sarah Palin is an idiot.

-It was discussed on the Sunday show's New York Times.
+It was discussed on the Sunday shows.

 A month ago, this is an editorial.

-Many policymakers and economists expected the bad news to prove fleeting, but when revised data were released last week, the growth estimate remains stuck at an annual rate of 1.8%.
+But when revised data were released last week, the growth estimate remains stuck at an annual rate of 1.8%.

-Actually, it's minus one point something percent.
+Actually, it's minus 1.7%, folks.

-Consumer spending was especially slow, stagn wages, and higher prices for gas and food are squeezing family budgets.
+Stagnant wages and higher prices for gas and food are squeezing family budgets.

-The White House has offered sounder ideas, including job retraining, plans to boost educational achievement and tax increases to help cover needed spending, but its economic team is mainly focused on negotiations to raise the debt limit.
+The White House has offered sounder ideas, including job retraining, plans to boost educational achievement, and tax increases to help cover needed spending, but its economic team is mainly focused on negotiations to raise the debt limit.

-Debt isn't gonna come cut it.
+That isn't going to cut it.

-The New York Times, it's getting what I'll tell you what, this is a pretty hard-hitting editorial for them, and what it means is that it's getting harder and harder for the media to prop Obama up.
+And what it means is that it's getting harder and harder for the media to prop Obama up.

 And what is a job retraining business?